julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 Protect the entrance.
 Keep the house clean.
 Use the right herbs.
 Know when to act and when to leave things alone.

-For readers who want the actual practical workings behind threshold protection, floor washes, smoke cleansing, and old household boundary rituals, the **[Household Protection Ritual Guide](https://wildwitchherbs.gumroad.com/l/witchy-protective-herbs-for-the-home)** goes deeper into these traditional methods.

-It contains 12 folk workings specific to the situation + 1 ritual to tie a living plant to your threshold.

-PDF format, instant download, your to keep for $5.95.

-The guide also helps you choose the right methods for your state of witchy affairs.

 Most importantly, do not confuse performance with practice.

 A powerful protection ritual does not need to look impressive.